Introduction

 Configuration

-This crate in basically entirely based around one macro: the load_locales! macro.
+This crate is basically entirely based around the code generated in a build script.
 We will cover it in a later chapter, but for now just know that it looks at your translation files and generates code for them.

 To declare en and fr as locales, with en being the default you would write:

-There is 2 more optional values you can supply:
+There are more optional values you can supply:

 Once this configuration is done, you can start writing your translations.